-- 10.01 COST CONTAINMENT: AFA and the District will cooperate in achieving benefits cost containment. - 10.02 FACULTY BENEFIT PLAN CONDITIONS: The District will provide the current details for all benefit plans to faculty on an annual basis.
+- 10.01 FACULTY BENEFIT PLAN CONDITIONS: The District will provide the current details for all benefit plans to faculty on an annual basis.
 AFA and the District will negotiate all benefit plan provision changes.
 The District will notify faculty members about benefit plan changes in a reasonable amount of time before those changes take effect.
 If a plan changes, an open enrollment period for that plan may be negotiated.
 The District will provide an IRC 125 Plan for eligible faculty.
-AFA and the District will negotiate any changes to these plans that are not mandated by regulation. - BASIC CONTRACT FACULTY BENEFITS: For each contract faculty member with a 100 percent contract who elects to enroll in District medical, dental, vision, life insurance, or long-term disability plans, the District will pay premium costs, minus out-of-pocket premium costs paid by the faculty member as specified in 10.05.B.
+AFA and the District will negotiate any changes to these plans that are not mandated by regulation. - BASIC CONTRACT FACULTY BENEFITS: For each contract faculty member with a 100 percent contract who elects to enroll in District medical, dental, vision, life insurance, or long-term disability plans, the District will pay premium costs, minus out-of-pocket premium costs paid by the faculty member as specified in 10.04.B.
 If the contract faculty member is working less than a 100 percent contract (other than as specified in Article 24: Retirement, paragraph 24.02), then the District will pay the pro-rata share of premium cost, and the faculty member will pay the balance. - A. Medical Benefits: The District will provide five (5) medical group plan options for contract faculty members and eligible dependents: Kaiser HMO, Blue Shield HMO, Blue Shield PPO, Kaiser Account Based Health Plan (ABHP), and Blue Shield ABHP.
 Self Insured Schools of California (SISC) will administer these plans.
 Other plans may be added by mutual agreement and negotiation.
 The benefit year begins October 1.
-Implementation of the ABHPs will begin on January 1, 2016 and thereafter renew on the regular benefit year.
 No individual may be enrolled in more than one (1) District medical group plan. - B. Dental Benefits: The District will provide a self-insured group dental plan for contract faculty members and eligible dependents.
-The Arrow Benefits Group will administer the plan. - C. Vision Benefits: The District will provide a group vision plan for the contract faculty member only.
+Redwood Health Services will administer the plan. - C. Vision Benefits: The District will provide a group vision plan for the contract faculty member only.
 The District will provide access to the vision plan for dependents, but the faculty member will pay premium costs for dependent coverage.
 The benefit year begins October 1.
 Vision Services Plan will administer the vision plan. - D. Life Insurance and Accidental Death Benefits: The District will provide a life insurance and accidental death benefits plan for the contract faculty member only.
 The benefit year begins September 1.
 The Standard Insurance Company will administer this plan. - E. Long-Term Disability Benefits: The District will provide a long-term disability income protection plan for the contract faculty member only.
-The Sun Life Financial Company will administer this plan. - PART-TIME COMMUNITY COLLEGE FACULTY HEALTH INSURANCE PROGRAM: The District will provide access to the Part-Time Community College Faculty Health Insurance Program (also known as the Adjunct Medical Benefits program [AMBP]) to eligible adjunct faculty members.
-Under this plan, the District will provide the medical group plans provided to contract faculty (10.03.A).
-A participating adjunct faculty member will pay 50 percent of the cost for the plan selected.
+The Sun Life Financial Company will administer this plan. - PART-TIME COMMUNITY COLLEGE FACULTY HEALTH INSURANCE PROGRAM: The District will provide access to the Part-Time Community College Faculty Health Insurance Program (also known as the Associate Medical Benefits program [AMBP]) to eligible associate faculty members.
+Under this plan, the District will provide the medical group plans provided to contract faculty (10.02.A). - MEDICAL BENEFIT COSTS: For fiscal year 2024-25, the provisions of 10.04 A-C will apply.
+During Fall 2024, AFA and the District agree to negotiate cost controlling measures to limit benefit cost increases in 2025-26 and beyond.

-Last Modified: 2016 Agreement 2014-17 AFA/Sonoma County Junior College District Contract
+Last Modified: 2024 Agreement 2022-25 AFA/Sonoma County Junior College District Contract